MuhammadHamzaKashif/clip-share/README.md

 - Pair with a short code, only your devices connect
 - End-to-end encrypted between devices
 - Auto-connect on start, or sync only when you press start
-- One small binary per device, web UI included
+- One app for Windows, macOS, Linux and Android, tray included
+- Optional terminal client: the same sync with no UI, for minimalists
-- Self-hosted, runs on anything that runs Go
+- Self-hosted, runs entirely on your own network

 ## Quick start